akshayDev17/Machine-Learning-Concepts/src/Causal Inferences/README.md

 - ITE = $P(Y_i=1|W_i=1) - P(Y_i=1|W_i=0)$
     - a person having $W_i = 0$ can't have another entry in the $W_i=1$ since either an ad/email was recommended/sent or not.
     - hence for people with $W_i=0$ the first term needs to be estimated, and for people with $W_i=1$ the second one.
+    - also notice why $Y_i=1$ in both terms.
+That's because we only look at persuadables/people who do make a purchase.
+        - not interested in those who don't/didn't.

 ## Meta-Learning Techniques